ashutosh-akss/react-native-recycler-list/README.md

 # react-native-recycler-list

-## Warning : This module is in POC PHASE and shoudl not be used in procution , I will keep you posted when this is production ready.
+## Warning : This module is in POC PHASE and should not be used in production

 ## Getting started